IDIL Tracks

 Details

-The IDIL Master’s program in“Comparative Politics and Public Policy” is a selective master’s program specializing in political science that encourages interdisciplinary approaches.
-It focuses primarily on areas related to political sociology and public policy analysis.
+The IDIL Master’s program in“Comparative Politics and Public Policy” is a selective master’s program specializing in political science that embraces an interdisciplinary approach.
+It focuses primarily on fields related to political sociology and public policy analysis.

 Offered by the Faculty of Law and Political Science at the University of Montpellier, this Master's degree in political science (one of three at the institution) is the only one in France to be offered under the heading of "Comparative Politics".
 In this respect, it emphasizes sensitivity to international comparative openness as a research approach, in the profile of students and lecturers and in the use of English as a working language.

-The master’s program gives preference to students who hold a bachelor’s degree or equivalent in political science or social sciences, but also considers applicants from the humanities.
+The master’s program will give preference to students who hold a bachelor’s degree or equivalent in political science or social sciences, but will also consider applicants from the humanities.

-Upon completion of the program, graduates possess the ability to handle intensive workloads, the capacity for critical analysis, proficiency in methods for analyzing complex situations, and a thorough understanding of the political landscape and public policy.
+Upon completion of the program, Master’s degree holders will have developed the ability to handle intensive workloads, the capacity to synthesize information, proficiency in methods for analyzing complex situations, and knowledge of the political sphere and public policy.

 Contact